Elvis: The Concert: Origins, 1997 inaugural show, and subsequent national and world tours (1997-2007)

 In the mid-1990s, Elvis Presley Enterprises started experimenting with recordings of Presley's live concerts, and discovered that through the use of sound mixing they were able to eliminate virtually all of the ambient noise from the multitrack recordings, thus leaving only Presley's voice.
-After some work, they conceived a special concert to be held on August 16, 1997, the twentieth anniversary of Presley's death.
-The show featured Presley's original 1970s back-up band (TCB Band) and his backup singers (The Stamps Quartet, The Imperials, The Sweet Inspirations and Millie Kirkham) and was performed at Memphis, Tennessee's Mid-South Coliseum.
-During the show, Priscilla Presley introduced a video that Lisa Marie Presley made.
-The video was of Lisa Marie performing a duet with her father on the song "Don't Cry Daddy".
-It was so successful that the video was shown again.
+After some work, they conceived a special concert, entitled "Elvis In Concert' 97", to be held on August 16, 1997, the twentieth anniversary of Presley's death.
+Johnson "directed and staged" the performances, with Guercio credited with "musical direction".
+The show was conceived by Todd Morgan, Randy Johnson, Elvis' touring orchestral conductor Joe Guercio, and Stig Edgren.
+Elvis Presley Enterprises produced the main anniversary shows in Memphis, while Stig Edgren and his company SEG Events produced the touring versions.
+Johnson "directed and staged" the performances, with Guercio credited with "musical direction".